 The industry standard for an FCI above 75% means that the cost to renovate has exceeded the reasonable potential for a return on invested capital.
 In FY2013, Cook County facilities had an average FCI of 40.40%, with many structures over 75%.

-FCI = Cost of maintenance, replacements, deficiencies Current replacement cost An additional consideration in identifying the funding requested in the CIP is advancing multi-year programs to gradually reduce deficiencies in the aggregate facility conditions and to provide important new functionality such as building-wide WiFi systems.
+An additional consideration in identifying the funding requested in the CIP is advancing multi-year programs to gradually reduce deficiencies in the aggregate facility conditions and to provide important new functionality such as building-wide WiFi systems.